 With the threat growing and the possible avenues for attack multiplying, it's more important than ever to understand the risk of online identity theft—and what you can do to protect yourself.

 Online identity theft occurs when someone steals your personal information to commit fraudulent activities.
 This can happen in several ways.

 In recent years, several large companies have experienced public data breaches in which hackers stole customer information that consumers legitimately provided to these businesses.
 You may provide your first and last name, date of birth, address or Social Security number when you sign up for cable or utility services, make an online purchase, register for an event, enroll in school or register as a new patient at a doctor's office.
 If these organizations don't have strong enterprise security in place, hackers can easily exploit their security vulnerabilities and illegally access customer information.

 Cybercriminals have become increasingly sophisticated in their approach.
 Ransomware—a cyberattack that involves hackers stealing data, encrypting it and demanding a ransom to give organizations access back to their data—has become the predominant threat.
 In 2020, these attacks increased a whopping 485% (PDF).

-If hackers are able to access your data, they can do a lot of financial and personal damage.
+If hackers can access your data, they can do a lot of financial and personal damage.
 They can use your personal information to open a new credit card in your name or to make fraudulent purchases if they have access to your current credit card information.
-They can open a new account in your name for utility or cable services, steal your tax refund, use your health insurance information to access medical care or even access your unemployment benefits, as seen during the pandemic.
+They can open a new account in your name for utility or cable services, steal your tax refund, use your health insurance information to access medical care or even access your unemployment benefits.

 1 Be aware of phishing schemes